jirslad/project_classification/docs/README.md

 | 4     | ViT16            | Food-101              | 5      | 6e-5 | 0.517    | 0.857   | 0.844    |

 ### Example Colab notebook for experiment #3
-TODO: add a new notebook to GitHub and change URL here.
-Copy individual cells into the new notebook, so that no history is present.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jirslad/project_classification/blob/main/training_notebook.ipynb)

 ### Test results for experiment #3